cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 - The descriptor in ``r4``.
 - Five data words taken from registers ``r5`` through ``r9``.
+- A key map in ``r10``.
-- Four keys taken from key registers ``k0`` through ``k3``.
+- Four keys taken from the ``k0`` - ``k3`` registers named by the key map.

-If the IPC operation is a call, the first key transmitted is not taken from ``k0``, but is rather a freshly-minted Reply Key.
+If the IPC operation is a call, the first key transmitted (``k0``) is not chosen by the key map, but is rather a freshly-minted Reply Key.

 The Receive Phase
 ~~~~~~~~~~~~~~~~~

-A received message contains
+The receive phase uses the same descriptor in ``r4`` as the send phase, but
+ignores the contents of ``r5`` through ``r10``.
+IPC involving a receive phase
+takes an additional key map in ``r11``.

+After receipt of a message, the program gets:

 - A sanitized version of the descriptor in ``r4``.
 - Five data words in registers ``r5`` through ``r9``.
-- Four keys, in key registers ``k0`` through ``k3``.
 - The brand of the Gate key used to send the message, in ``r10``.
+- Four keys, delivered into the ``k0`` - ``k3`` registers named by the key map.

 The received descriptor is *sanitized*: the key index fields are zeroed, so that
 the recipient doesn't learn anything about how the sender organizes their keys.

+The key delivered into the first position chosen by the key map (``k0``) is
-The key delivered in ``k0`` is conventionally a reply key, whether it's a
-real-live key to a Reply Gate, or not.
-Servers that expect call-style IPCs
+conventionally a reply key, whether it's a real-live key to a Reply Gate, or
-agree to send a response back on the reply key in ``k0``.
+not.
+Servers that expect call-style IPCs agree to send a response back on the
+reply key.

-The received Gate key brand can be used to distinguish callers from one another,
+The received Gate key brand (in ``r10``) can be used to distinguish callers from
-encode application-defined permissions, etc.
+one another, encode application-defined permissions, etc.